Owner / Director of Education. NJ Certified Teacher of Mathematics

 Instructor since 2018.
 NJ Certified Teacher of Mathematics

-LAUREN is entering her 29th year of teaching.
+LAUREN has been a teacher for 30 years.
 She has a B.S. in elementary education, M.S. in middle-level education, and is certified to teach math K-12.
 She is currently a middle school math teacher in Tabernacle.
 In addition, she has taught at Berlin Community School and for the Lenape Regional HS District.
 Lauren has written a curriculum for the National Center for Teaching and Learning.

 She is married and has 3 children.